Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - sonorous: having a deep, pleasant sound.
 - forestall: to prevent something from happening by acting first.
 - obdurately: in a way that shows that someone is extremely determined to act in particular way and not to change despite what anyone else says.
 (Def 2: in a way that's difficult to deal with or change.)
+- emasculate: to reduce the effectiveness of something.
+(Def 2: to make a man feel less male by taking away his power and confidence.)
+(Def 3: to castrate a mane or male animal, or to remove the male parts of a plant.)
+- stultifying: preventing new ideas from developing.
+- alembic: a vessel with a beaked cap or head, formerlly used in distilling.
+(Def 2: anything that transforms, purifies, or refines.)
+- conviviality: the quality of being friendly and making people feel happy and welcome.
+- rink: a large, flat surface, of ice or other hard material, for specific sports like ice skating or roller-skating, etc.
+- immaculate: perfectly clean or tidy.
+- pomposity/pompousness: the quality of being too serious, and showing that you think you're very important.
+- satire/satirized: a way of criticizing people/ides in a humorous way, esp. in order to make a political point, or a piece of writing that uses this style.
+- workaday: ordinary; not unusual.
+-  outmoded: no longer modern, useful, or necessary.
+Old-fashioned, outdated.
+- thrifty: showing a careful use of money, esp. by avoiding waste.
+- condescending: treating someone as if you're more important or more intelligent than them.
+- pontificate: to speak/write and give your opinion about something as if you knew everything about it, and as if only your opinion was correct.
+- obnoxious: very unpleasant/rude.
+- sanctimonious: acting as if morally better than others.
+- disdain: the feeling of not liking someone/something and thinking that they don't deserve your interest/respect.
+- espouse, espousing: to become involved with or support an activity/opinion.
+- noblesse: the idea that someone with power and influence should use their social position to help other people.
+- catamaran: a sailing boat that has 2 parallel hulls held together by a single deck.
+- puttered: to do things in a relaxed way, without rushing or trying very hard.
+- litany, litanied: a long list spoken or given to someone, esp. to someone who has heard or seen it before or finds it boring.
+(Def 2: Something related to Christian prayer, we skip this definition.)
+- gilt-edged: of the highest quality available.
 -